fNeugebauer/fneugebauer.github.io/content/_index.md

 +++

 # About Me
 I'm a second year master student at Uni Bonn.
 My interest lie in homotopy theory and algebraic topology.
 Currently, I am writing my Master Thesis supervised by Markus Hausmann.
 I will start my PHD studies in Bonn in October.

 # Reading Seminar on Motivic Homotopy Theory
-Togethether with [Lucas Piessevaux](https://lucas-piessevaux.github.io/) and [Qi Zhu](https://qizhumath.wixsite.com/math) I am organizing a seminar on motivic homotopy theory.
+[Lucas Piessevaux](https://lucas-piessevaux.github.io/), Qi Zhu](https://qizhumath.wixsite.com/math) and I are organizing a seminar on motivic homotopy theory, starting from scratch and covering the Hopkins—Morel—Hoyois theorem among others.
+Details forthcoming